 Elected and appointed Trustees serve on the Board for three years and can then be re-elected or appointed to serve for a further three years.

-Two Trustees are elected from our membership on an annual basis.
+Two Trustees are elected from our membership each year.
 Any member over the age of 18 can be nominated for election by any other two members.
 If more than two nominations are received then all members of the Scottish Council can vote to choose two Trustees.

 We look for new appointed Trustees through an open recruitment process and look to target individuals with particular skills, for example legal, financial, human resources, change management and risk management.